First year French university admission procedures [fr]

 6 Perth Avenue

-Applications should be sent to the Embassy by close of business on January 22 2016.
+Applications must arrive at the Embassy by close of business on January 22 2017.

 Please note that additional documents will not be accepted past the deadline.
 Only complete applications will be reviewed.